Shuhei Akasaki

+Shuhei Akasaki (赤﨑 秀平, Akasaki Shūhei) is a Japanese former professional footballer who played as a forward.

 Career

 Kashima Antlers

 Akasaki joined the Kashima Antlers on loan from University of Tsukuba on 17 April 2013.
 Two days after his loan expired, the Antlers signed Akasaki on a free transfer.
 Akasaki spent two and a half years more at the club, scoring 23 goals in 92 appearances.

 Gamba Osaka

 On 12 March 2017, Akasaki was loaned out to Gamba Osaka.
 In the time he spent there, Akasaki scored 2 goals in 19 appearances.

 Kawasaki Frontale

 On 1 February 2018, Akasaki moved to Kawasaki Frontale on a free transfer.